 - When using condoms, you can’t use them with oil-based lubricants, only water-based ones

-- There are chances that condom may tear off due to excessive friction during intercourse
+- There are chances that the condom may tear off due to excessive friction during intercourse

 2. Birth Control Pills (Oral Contraception)